BioUSlider-1

 We give our instructors the reins to design their ideal course, and work with them to sculpt a program that fits our participants’ interests, budgets, and busy schedules.
 Courses are one to five days long, and include full days of learning.

-BioU students are retirees discovering birdwatching, finance officers learning watercolors, professional ecologists curious about edible plants, or graduate students practicing sedge identification.
+BioU students are retirees discovering birdwatching, accountants learning watercolors, professional ecologists curious about edible plants, or graduate students practicing sedge identification.
 Students are not expected to have prerequisite expertise in the topic.
 The only course prerequisite is a desire for in-depth learning.
 BioU draws participants from around New England and across the east coast.

 Participants must be 18 years or older.